andrewalbertand/AI-ML-Engineering-Portfolio/README.md

 Functional Impact: Helps determine the actual effect of the variant on the gene function.
 Performance Metrics:

-The classifier achieved an accuracy and F1 score of 80%, demonstrating its effectiveness in genomic variant classification.
+The classifier achieved an accuracy and F1 score of 80%, demonstrating its impressive effectiveness in genomic variant classification.
 These metrics were chosen as they provide a balanced view of the model’s performance, accounting for both precision and recall.
-This level of accuracy is particularly significant in the context of genomic research, where the correct identification of disease-associated variants is crucial.
+This level of accuracy is particularly significant and difficult to accomplish in the context of genomic research, where the correct identification of disease-associated variants is highly complex and multifaceted.

 Visualizations: